INSTERSTATE ACELA DELIVERS PROMISE DESPITE COMPROMISE

 by Thomas Dorsey, SoulOfAmerica

 The Boston-NYC-Washington Northeast Corridor is often described as America’s most strategic region.
-It contains the largest concentration of residents, business, government, colleges, medical centers and tourists — producing one quarter of America’s economic output.
+It contains the largest concentration of residents, business, government, colleges, medical centers and tourists.
+It produces one quarter of America’s economic output.
 For those reasons, Congress, Presidents and the U.S. Department of Transportation (USDOT) have allocated the majority of federal railroad funds to this corridor.

 For reasons of passenger experience, its best to think of the Northeast Corridor as two strings of cities or “segments” linked by railroading since the 1830s: